KDE/documentation-docs-kdenlive-org/tips_and_tricks/useful_info/kdenlive_transitions.rst

    * - Layer Compositing
      - For combining two clips in a constant, static way: much like layer compositing in image tools.
 As keyframes are not supported, this type of compositing is static, thus invariant of time.

-Historically, Kdenlive borrows the term **transition** with its 3-fold meaning directly from the `multimedia engine MLT <https://mltframework.org/>`_. :abbr:`MLT (Media Lovin' Toolkit - An open source software multimedia framework designed and developed for tv broadcasting)` does all the video and audio processing according to your timeline.
+Historically, Kdenlive borrows the term **transition** with its 3-fold meaning directly from the `multimedia engine MLT <https://mltframework.org/>`_. :abbr:`MLT (Media Lovin' Toolkit - An open source software multimedia framework designed and developed for tv broadcasting)` that does all the video and audio processing according to your timeline.
 In the MLT universe, transitions basically «merge» video frames from upper tracks with video frames from lower tracks, producing result frames.

 In contrast, many users experienced in video editing have come to know transitions as a mechanism to transition between to adjacent clips.
 As of version 21.08 Kdenlive does support such in-track (or same-track) transitions as :ref:`Mixes <same_track_transition>`.